 Attendance

-Attendance at WG, TG, SG and/or SC meetings is recorded electronically.
+Attendance at TAG meetings is recorded electronically.
 If electronic recording is not possible manual written documentation will be used.
 Each attendee is responsible for recording attendance.
-The mechanism for recording attendance is decribed in the opening reports of the WG Opening Plenary.
+The mechanism for recording attendance is decribed in the opening reports of the TAG Opening Plenary.
 Each attendee is expected to only sign in for the meeting designation that they are attending in that time slot.
-Time slots are defined as WG meeting hours as defined in the approved Agenda graphic for the interim or plenary session in progress.
+Time slots are defined as TAG meeting hours as defined in the approved Agenda graphic for the interim or plenary session in progress.
 It is expected that attendees have participated in at least 75% of the designated meeting they have signed in for.
 Failure to sign in may impact voting rights (see subclause 7).
-Inability to sign in should be reported to the WG Vice-Chair responsible for attendance recording.
+Inability to sign in should be reported to the TAG Vice-Chair responsible for attendance recording.

 Occasionally an attendee may wish to record their participation at a meeting (as required by IEEE-SA rules), but does not want (or is not entitled) to claim attendance credit.
 For example, the attendee may have been present for less than 75% of the slot.
-Such an attendee should send an email once per session to the WG Vice-Chair responsible for attendance to record the attendee’s presence.
+Such an attendee should send an email once per session to the TAG Vice-Chair responsible for attendance to record the attendee’s presence.

 Meeting Etiquette

-During any WG, TG, SG and/or SC meetings cell phones must be shut off or in the vibrate mode of operation, in order not to interrupt the meeting.
+During any TAG meetings cell phones must be shut off or in the vibrate mode of operation, in order not to interrupt the meeting.
 Electronic communication (e.g. email, instant messaging, social networking) with the Officers conducting official meetings shall be deferred until after the meeting; with the following exceptions:

-Officers may access the 802.11 website and documentation server as necessary to conduct business
+Officers may access the 802.18 website and documentation server as necessary to conduct business